 - Hybrid considerations – blending in-person and remote environments if applicable

-7. Give employees time to adjust at their own pace.
+- Give people time to adjust at their own pace.

 Reboard Employees With Confidence